Why Single View?

 Data-driven and user experience are not only trend concepts, they are real needs of all modern companies.
-To really become a data-driven company and offer a modern user experience all of your business data must be updated and available 24/7 for all digital touchpoint.
+To really become a data-driven company and offer a modern user experience all of your business data must be updated and available 24/7 for all digital touchpoints.

 The first technical problem to overcome in order to be able to be such a company is the data fragmentation and the complexity of its management.
 Year after year, vital company data have been isolated and stranded in "watertight compartments".
 For example, the customer data, required for customer support and sales processes, can be placed in many different disconnected locations.